bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+Compound interest is the most powerful force in the universe.
+Best investment is in yourself.
+Combine those two ideas.

 Choosing fantasy as official narrative, not recognising that history recognises the greater meta-narrative.
-Examples: Trump, Pavement, Bon Iver.
+Examples: Trump, Pavement, Bon Iver, Clap Your Hands Say Yeah.

 Indie rock gaslights minorities.
 Foundational assumption is that the world is your playground.
 Must always refute anyone who says otherwise.